Insurance companies are big money businesses.

 Navigating your insurance plan to determine what type of substance abuse coverage you qualify for can be overwhelming.
 Our insurance specialists are available 24 hours a day to assist you.

-Contact 1 Method Center if you’re seeking help with any of these mental health, dual diagnosis, or alcohol and drug rehab-related services:
+Contact 1 Method Center if you’re seeking help with any of these substance abuse, dual diagnosis, and co-occurring mental health related services:

 We can help you review your insurance benefits and then recommend which steps you should take next.
 Call 1-800-270-1389 to talk with us about your coverage or submit your insurance online.